 Get all the energy data you need from your production process thanks to our SIMATIC Energy Suite energy management solution: it provides end-to-end transparency of all energy flows.
 The TIA Portal enables the ease of engineering and you can benefit as well of an uniform platform for automation and energy management – including across locations.
 The recorded energy data can be seamlessly expanded to form a multisite energy management system thanks to the end-to-end connection to SIMATIC Energy Manager PRO or the cloud-based Service Energy Analytics.
 We offer you a comprehensive ISO 50001-certified product and solution portfolio with additional SIMATIC Energy Management software – from the management to the field level.

-With the European eco-compatible design standard EN 50598, the focus is directed away from individual components and toward an overall system approach.
-Since 2015, EN 50598 has defined the requirements for drive systems in electrically driven production machines.
-This means that all products that convert an appreciable amount of electrical power must be evaluated in terms of their level of efficiency or loss.
-The second part of EN 50589-2 is especially relevant for evaluating energy efficiency.
-It indicates how the manufacturer is to determine the losses of drive and motor systems.
-This in turn allows users to compare products in terms of their energy efficiency.
+The European standard EN 50598 has been transposed into the international standard IEC 61800-9.
+This consists of two parts and specifies ecodesign requirements for drive systems, motor starters, power electronics and their driven equipment.
+Part 2 of the ecodesign standard, IEC 61800-9-2, moves the focus away from individual components to the system.
+Since 2015, IEC 61800-9-2 has defined the requirements for drive systems in an electrically driven machine.
+This means that all products that convert electrical energy to a significant extent must be evaluated in terms of their efficiency or losses.
+The second part of IEC 61800-9-2 is particularly relevant for determining energy efficiency.
+It shows how losses of drive and motor systems are to be determined by the manufacturer.
+This gives users the opportunity to compare products in terms of their energy efficiency.

 It pays to investIn order to make it easier for companies to invest in energy-efficient processes, the German Federal Ministry of Economic Affairs and Energy has refocused its financial support programs in the field of energy efficiency.
 The investment program entitled “Energy Efficiency and Process Heat from Renewable Energies in Industry – Subsidies and Loans” standardizes the previous financial support options.